Indigenous relations

 GPC is focused on recognising and supporting the talent of today, so they can emerge as the talent of tomorrow.

-Our scholarship and bursary program was established specifically for Aboriginal, Torres Strait Islander and Australian South Sea Islander students.
+Our bursary and scholarship programs were established specifically for First Nations and Australian South Sea Islander students.

-The bursary program acknowledges the achievements of secondary students not only encourages academic achievement and cultural awareness, but also participation, attitude and attendance.
+The student bursary program acknowledges the achievements of secondary students and not only encourages academic achievement and cultural awareness, but also participation, attitude and attendance.
 Students are awarded bursaries in recognition of their commitment and to assist with the cost of schooling.
+GPC contributes up to $30,000 annually to this program.

-The Talent Today, Talent Tomorrow Scholarship is an initiative designed to support the learning journey even further, providing financial assistance of up to $21,000 over a three-year period.
+The university scholarship program is designed to support the learning journey even further and provides for financial assistance of up to $21,000 over three years per student.
 Find out more here.

 More information